titilda/appunti/Software Engineering 2/index.md

   - Good: "The system shall have a user satisfaction rating of at least 85% in user surveys."
 - **Achievable**: The requirement must be realistic and within the scope of what the software can accomplish on its own.
 It shouldn't depend on external, uncontrollable factors.
   - Bad: "The system depends on Adobe Acrobat to function."

+### Context

+RE is responsible to to define the **phenomena** (the observable events) that are relevant to the project.

+- **World**: This is the _real-world environment_ in which the machine operates.
+It includes events and properties that happen in the environment, not observable by the machine.
+Some phenomena could _goals_ (G) and _domains properties_ (D);
+  - Example: user thoughts, weather conditions, etc.;
+- **Machine**: This is the part of the system that is being developed.
+It's the software and hardware building.
+It includes events and properties that are observable by the machine;
+  - Example: internal states, computations, etc.;
+- **Shared Phenomena**: interaction between the world and the machine.
+Here reside the _requirements_ (R).
+  - _Machine controlled_: the machine perform an action that the world can observe (e.g., display a message);
+  - _World controlled_: the world can perform an action that the machine can observe (e.g., user inputs a command).

+A requirement is _complete_ iff it satisfy (logically entails) the goal in the context of the domain.

+$$\text{R and D} \models G$$